andreyuhai/botinsta/README.md

 bot.start
 ```

 **IMPORTANT:** First of all this bot doesn't work on a daily basis.
 It just loops through all the tags given to it and accomplishes its task.
 This is all it does.
-If you want to reuse it, you should run it again or look for other automation techniques to run this bot everyday (i.e. crontab or some other techniques) until I figure out a logical method to add this feature.
-I will also add techniques of how to automate this bot using other automation techniques really soon.
+If you want to reuse it, you should run it again or look for other automation techniques to run this bot everyday (i.e. crontab or some other techniques) until I figure out a logical method to implement this feature.
+I will also add techniques of how to run this bot everyday with the help of crontab and other automation tools.

 ---